 As winter progresses it becomes more and more difficult to obtain really dry wood for burning and we don’t like selling logs that have a moisture content in excess of 20%.
 At the end of a hot summer like the one we’ve just had, it’s not too difficult to buy dry logs but because of the fast-growing demand for timber to burn, by mid-winter much of the wood that finds its way into our woodstoves and onto our open fires is often well in excess of 30% moisture content.

 Burning wet logs produces a heavy smoke that condenses onto the cooler sides of the flue or chimney, producing tar and acidic residues which cause thick deposits to build up.
 This is a major cause of chimney fires and these compounds also cause damage to the stove and flue.
+Burning damp wood can tar up your flue, making chimney fires a danger.

 Wood briquettes, on the other hand, are made from already dried, very compressed waste wood and have a consistently low moisture content, usually between 6-8%.
 They cause very little soot and tar to form so are far safer to burn.
 They also don’t spit, which not only reduces the fire hazard substantially but is also greatly appreciated by pets!